brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 There are several ingredients to making requests effectively:

 - **Separate identity from request.** Many people fear making requests because if the request is rejected, they feel like it's a rejection of them as a person, rather than a rejection of that specific request.
 Sometimes, people are afraid to make requests because the implication of asking for help is that you can't do it yourself.
-If you want to be good at making requests, you need to know how to separate your self esteem and identity from the request itself.
+If you want to be good at making requests, you need to know how to separate your self-esteem and identity from the request itself.

 - **Request phrasing: "I request that X do Y by date Z."** There are a few key elements in this phrasing: